Project-nab/discovery-service/README.md

 * spring.application.name: Name of application when register to Discovery service
 * eureka.client.service-url.defaultZone: Discovery Service URL, here we already register with Discovery service, so we can use directly Service-ID, and Discovery service will return to us real IP (DNS and Load-balancing)
 * spring.cloud.gateway.routes[0].id: Routing config id
 * spring.cloud.gateway.routes[0].uri: Routing config URI, the URL will be forwarded when request matched predicates.
+Because we already register to Discovery service, so we can directly using service id to routing URI here ```lb:\\CONFIGURATION-SERVICE```
 * spring.cloud.gateway.routes[0].predicates[0].name: Predicates matching type, Path, host...
 * spring.cloud.gateway.routes[0].predicates[0].args[pattern]: Predicates matching pattern, here we config if request have pattern /gateway-service/**